2004 NCAA Division I Men's Swimming and Diving Championships

 The 2004 NCAA Division I Men's Swimming and Diving Championships took place March 25–27, 2004 in the Nassau County Aquatic Center, East Meadow, New York.
-Twenty-one champions were declared.

-Along with 2000, this year's meet was held short course meters (25 meters), rather than the NCAA's traditional short-course yards format (25 yards).
-This allowed for World Records to be set at the meet.
+Along with the 2000 edition, this was one of only two NCAA championship meets held in short course meters (25 m) rather than the NCAA's traditional short-course yards (25 yd) format.
+This allowed for world records to be set at the competition.